A Mean Field Games Model for Cryptocurrency Mining: Explicit (CARA utility) and Numerical (CRRA utility) Solutions Analysis

-The competition parameter $M$ reduces the preferential attachment.
-In Figure \ref{fig: competition effect at 30.} (a)(b)(c) this shown, as the density for $x \geq 100$ is lower for larger $M$.
-Additionally, the hash rate and the profit decrease with respect to $M$, as is show in Figure \ref{fig:profit30M12310}.
-Meanwhile, as the competition becomes fierce and the entry level for the game is larger.
-When $M=1000$, miners need wealth around $75$ to enter the game, but this increases to about $90$ for $M=10000$.
-Hence, the competition makes the mining less lucrative and makes it harder for miners to stay active, which reduces the preferential attachment.
+The competition parameter $M$ reduces the preferential attachment effect.
+This is shown in Figures \ref{fig: competition effect at 30.} (a)(b)(c), as the density for $x \geq 100$ is lower for larger $M$.
+Additionally, the expected profit rate \eqref{instprofrate} decrease with respect to $M$, as is shown in Figure \ref{fig:profit30M12310}.
+Meanwhile, as the competition becomes fierce and the participation threshold for miners to be active becomes larger.
+When $M=1000$, miners need wealth around $75$ to have incentive to hash, but this increases to about $90$ for $M=10000$.
+Hence, the competition makes the mining game less lucrative, and makes it harder for miners to stay active, which reduces the preferential attachment.